AnandUtpal/AnandUtpal/README.md

 - 👋 Hi, I’m @AnandUtpal
-- 👀 I’m interested in ...
+- 👀 I’m interested in java, c language, Html, css
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html/css
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my project
-- 📫 How to reach me ...
+- 📫 How to reach me - by email utpalanand28@gmail.com
+- i am all new here

 <!---
 AnandUtpal/AnandUtpal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.